Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Introduction

 \section{Introduction}

-One of the reasons why physics is so successful in describing Nature is because oftentimes simple descriptions suffice.
-This is so because even simple rules, given for instance by a Hamiltonian, can lead to complicated behavior.
-How and which simple rules lead to complex behavior is studied within a theory of dynamical systems.
-Some systems (rules) lead to predictable regular dynamics, the extreme case being integrable systems, while other lead to complex behavior, the extreme case being chaotic systems for which predicting future for a specific initial condition becomes impossible due to exponential complexity growth~\cite{ottChaosDynamicalSystems2002}.
+One of the reasons why physics is so successful in describing nature is because oftentimes simple descriptions suffice.
+This is so since even simple rules, given for instance by a Hamiltonian, can lead to complicated behavior.
+How and which simple rules lead to complex behavior is studied within the theory of dynamical systems.
+Some systems (rules) lead to predictable regular dynamics, the extreme case being integrable systems, while others lead to complex behavior, the extreme case being chaotic systems for which predicting the future for a specific initial condition becomes impossible due to exponential complexity growth~\cite{ottChaosDynamicalSystems2002}.

-In many-body quantum systems complexity can grow exponentially also with the system size.
-Such exponentially growing Hilbert space size is what allows for outperformance of quantum devices over classical, and indeed, one of premier usages of present day digital quantum computers and analog simulators is to simulate quantum many-body systems~\cite{Daley}.
-An interesting question is what new effects can exponential complexity due to chaos and the one from many-body nature bring?
-To begin with, it is not entirely clear how to define or quantify quantum chaos in many body quantum systems.
-One can try to use theoretically appealing concepts, like dynamical entropies, which are difficult to use in practice, or one can use a concept that is easy to study numerically, for instance various spectral quantifiers~\cite{Haake}.
+In many-body quantum systems, complexity can grow exponentially also with the system size.
+Such exponentially growing Hilbert space size is what allows for outperformance of quantum devices over classical, and indeed, one of the premier uses of present day digital quantum computers and analog simulators is to simulate quantum many-body systems~\cite{Daley}.
+An interesting question is: What new effects can arise from the combination of exponential complexity due to chaos and that from the many-body nature?
+To begin with, it is not entirely clear how to define or quantify quantum chaos in many-body quantum systems.
+One can try to use theoretically appealing concepts, like dynamical entropies, which are difficult to use in practice, or one can use a concept that is easy to study numerically, for instance one of the various spectral quantifiers~\cite{Haake}.
 Both have a drawback that in a many-body system they are hardly observable quantities.

-One can, however, ditch theoretical elegance for practical relevance and try to directly study measurable objects.
-One such are correlation functions
+One can, however, abandon theoretical elegance for practical relevance and try to directly study measurable objects. \diffa{An example is the correlation function}